DarrenBaldwin07/rapid/docs/rapid-ui/gettingStarted.md

         viewport: "width=device-width,initial-scale=1",
     });

-    // Be sure to add this line below export function links() {
+    // Be sure to add this line below that will registor your tailwind styles export function links() {
         return [{ rel: "stylesheet", href: styles }]
     }